project-codeflare/adr/PCF-ADR-0008-ray-cluster-authentication.md

 The RayCluster Controller in the CFO will create the other necessary kubernetes objects (CRB, Service, ServiceAccount, Ingress/Route)

-## Blockers
+## Gaps

 * KubeRay does not authenticate when communicating with the Jobs API.
-Until we use ServiceMesh, which can specify rules for which pods can communicate with eachother, we need the controller to authenticate using the KubeRay service account by default.
+Until we use ServiceMesh, which can specify rules for which pods can communicate with each other, we need the controller to authenticate using the KubeRay service account by default.
 We can see if these changes will be readily accepted upstream.

+* Ray CLI does not support setting headers for authentication

 ## Open Questions

 * how to report status of objects created by CFO?
 (Should we rely on annotations?).
 Could we create a CRD which is owned by the RayCluster that just reports the status?

+* Will the Ray CLI work with the new authenticated endpoint? (short answer is no due to the stated blocker)?
+The open question is, will gRPC protocol work?

 ## Alternatives